demirciAhmet/periodiCpp/non-func requirement.md

 4-Security:
 Private quizzes should be securely stored and accessible only to authorized users.
-User data should be protected to prevent unauthorized access.

 5-Compatibility:
 The application should be compatible with various devices and operating systems.